OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."` - Arthur Schopenhauer

+`“We suffer more often in imagination than in reality”` ― Lucius Annaeus Seneca

 ### Links: